anson-li/FlightBooker/README.md

 * [FIXED] descriptive message if the sql query fails for rollbacks... (re: bookings)
 * [FIXED] regenerate views after bookings is cancelled
 * in general, more descriptive error messages in catch exceptions.
-* check if flight number is valid in airlineagent - flight arrival and departure
+* [FIXED] check if flight number is valid in airlineagent - flight arrival and departure
 * add comments
 * remove commented-out code
 * 0 flight plans should say something else (round trip & regular flights)